AndrewGrim/Agro/README.md

 3. Run `cmake --build build` in the terminal to build the actual project.

 You can verify that the library has built correctly by running one of the example files.
-For example: in the terminal from the root directory run the `gui/bin/example_treeview` executable.
+For example: in the terminal from the root directory run the `Agro/bin/example_treeview` executable.
 For the moment this is required because we don't embed any fonts yet.

 ### Installing
 On Unix platforms you can run `cmake --install build` to install the library.
-From then on you can link against the library by specifying its name `gui` (Subject to change).
+From then on you can link against the library by specifying its name `Agro`.

 **The instructions for Windows are incomplete for the moment!**